"Is it time now?"

 "Oh........how 'bout now?"

 "No, Pazi.
-It's been one second since you asked."
+It's literally one second since you asked."

-Bernard rolled his eyes—he seemed to be doing that a lot more than usual—and pointed at the wall clock above the couch.
+Bernard rolled his eyes—he seemed to be doing that a lot more than usual—and pointed at the clock nailed upon the olive green wallpaper.
 "I told you, like, five times already," he huffed, "we'll leave when the big hand is on the three."

-Pazi jutted her chin.
+Pazi sprawled over even more of the velvety couch and jutted her chin.
 "But that's gonna be FOREVER!" she whined, and then groaned with the fury of a thousand lions.

 Bernard sighed with equal rage, as he looked away from his sketchbook and stared up at the ceiling.
 "It's only ten minutes," he said.
 "Be patient.
 Just let me draw, okay?"